Christmas Ghosts of Pubs, Inns & Theaters Dec 24, 2014 0:25:03 GMT -5 Joanna, Sam, and 1 more like this

-The lady and three male passengers entered what was at that time called the Traveller’s Rest Inn and requested supper and sleeping accommodations for the night.
-It was Christmas Eve and several rowdy, inebriated customers sat near the fireplace as the passengers had their supper at a corner table.
-The landlord advised the men they would be sleeping in a room to the right of the pub and the lady was instructed to take a small room at the top of the stairs.
-The arduous journey had physically drained the travel-weary passengers and they all departed together, the men to their common room and the lady hurrying up the stairs.
+The lady and three male passengers entered the Travellers Rest Inn and requested supper and sleeping accommodations for the night.
+It was the night before Christmas and several rowdy, inebriated customers sat near the fireplace as the passengers had their supper at a corner table.
+The landlord advised the men they would be sleeping in a room to the right of the pub and the lady was directed to a small room at the top of the stairs.
+The arduous journey had physically drained the exhausted passengers and they all departed together, the men to their common room and the the young woman to her second-floor accommodation.

-Although no one knows exactly what happened, a few minutes later, the lady came downstairs.
-She may have forgotten something or, perhaps, she was requesting something of the landlord.
-Even though she was clad in black from head to toe, she was a lovely young woman and as she attempted to leave the pub, some of the drunken revelers asked her to join them.
-She politely declined the invitation, but as she passed a table near the stairway, a fellow grabbed at her, attempting to pull her down onto his lap.
+Although no one knows precisely what happened, a few minutes later, the lady came downstairs.
+She may have forgotten something or, perhaps, she intended to ask the landlord for an extra blanket.
+Even though she was clad in black from head to toe, she was a lovely lass and as she attempted to leave the pub, some of the drunken revelers asked her to join them.
+She politely declined the invitation, but as she passed a table near the stairs, a fellow grabbed at her, attempting to pull her down onto his lap.
 The lady, horrified by the impropriety and probably a little frightened, pulled away and ran up the steep staircase.
-But just before she reached the door to her room, and safety, she missed a step, lost her balance and tumbled down the steps.
-The landlord rushed to her assistance, but it was obvious from the queer angle at which her head was positioned that the woman’s neck was broken.
+Unfortunately, before she reached the door to her room, and safety, she missed a step, lost her balance and tumbled down the steps.
+The landlord rushed to her assistance, but it was apparent from the queer angle at which her head was positioned that the woman’s neck was broken.

-Ever since that snowy night long ago, the Traveller’s Rest is visited every Christmas Eve night by a “Lady in Black.”
+Ever since that long-ago snowy night, the Travellers Rest has been visited every Christmas Eve night by a “Lady in Black.”
 The unhappy apparition appears in full mourning and glides wistfully along the upstairs corridor.
-Although landlords and employees have seen the Lady in Black only during Yuletide, there have been reports of the ghost appearing at other times of the year.
+Although landlords and employees have seen the Lady in Black only during Yuletide, there have been sightings at other times of the year.
 An American tourist saw the black-draped apparition in the upstairs hall just before Thanksgiving in 1985, and a local ghost-hunter claimed she once “felt” the tragic wraith’s presence in early December.

-On Christmas Eve night, the sounds of heavy tramping, as though someone were marching up and down a passageway is heard at the Cross Keys Hotel at the corner of King and High Street, Saffron Walden, Essex.
+On Christmas Eve night, the sounds of heavy footsteps like that of someone marching up and down a passageway is heard at the Cross Keys Hotel at the corner of King and High Street, Saffron Walden, Essex.
 The noisy ghost is believed to be the spirit of one of Oliver Cromwell’s soldiers.

 Each Christmas, a little girl holding a ragdoll manifests in the upper part of the Prospect Inn, Exeter, Devon.
 She appears friendly and smiles sweetly at anyone who sees her, then quickly disappears.